TsKyrk/pyexewrap/README.md

 # What is pyexewrap ?
+pyexewrap is a tool for those who don't want to run scripts typing command line in a console but through double-clicks in the Windows file explorer.
-When a .py file is double-clicked in the Windows file explorer, the script will pop a console that will most likely flash at the user's screen unless the last line of code has some blocking command like
+Usually, when a .py file is double-clicked, the script will pop a console that will most likely flash away from the user's screen unless the last line of code has some blocking command like
 ```commandline
 input("Press ENTER to continue")
 ```
-Yet if an exception occurs, which is common in development phase, the console will flash anyway.
+Even then, if an exception occurs, which is common in development phase, the console will still flash away.
-Moreover, if the same script is run from the command line interface or is called by another script, the blocking line becomes undesirable.
+Moreover, if the same script is run from the command line interface or is called by another script, this additional blocking line becomes undesirable.

-Pyexewrap is a python script that, once setup on the OS, will wrap all the other python scripts enhanced with the proper shebang line.
+Pyexewrap is a tool that can be used to enhance (wrap) other python scripts just by adding the proper shebang line on their first line.
 On the enhanced scripts, the pausing message "Press <Enter> to continue." will automatically show up but only if the script is directly double-clicked, not when it is called or launched through CLI.
 Most importantly, the pausing message will appear even if an exception occurs before the last line of code which will enable a quick debugging of the exception.

-Another useful feature is to be able to launch an interactive python console at the end of the script by pressing i+<Enter> once prompted.
-This python console will keep all the local variables of the script that has just run allowing for deeper debugging of the scripts.
+Bonus feature #1: it is possible to launch an interactive python console at the end of the script by pressing i+<Enter> once prompted.
+This python console will keep all the local variables of the script that has just run.
+This is useful for instance to debug the script interactively by digging into variables.

-The last feature is to be able to launch a cmd console at the end of the script by pressing c+<Enter> once prompted.
+Bonus feature #2: it is possible to launch a cmd console at the end of the script by pressing c+<Enter> once prompted.
+This is useful for instance to lauch a proper "pip install xxx" command as a result of a "module not found" exception.

+Bonus feature #3: for double-clicked scripts the usual title "py.exe" is replaced with a more explicit one showing the script name being run.
+This is usefull to distinguish the various script windows that are running simultaneously.

 # Installation
 The path to this package shall be added to your PYTHONPATH environment variable to be visible from any location.